canyon289/SpookyAuthorNLP/report/capstone_report.md

 ### Data Preprocessing
 One benefit of Kaggle is that the majority of the data munging is completed for you.
-As is such Kaggle provided tidy datasets of the inputs that contained three colums, an ID column, the actual text, and the author label.
+As is such Kaggle provided tidy datasets of the inputs that contained three columns, an ID column, the actual text, and the author label.
 For the test dataset the tidy dataset was the exact same, except the labels were not included.